-As a Manchester SEO company it is important to know what Google can penalise you for and factors that will prevent a site getting ranked.
+As a Manchester SEO company, it is important to know what Google can penalise you for and factors that will prevent a site from getting ranked.
 A common inhibitor of getting ranked is the Google sandbox, but what is it?

-At SEO Creative we avoid any SEO practices that will cause a site to be penalised by Google or any other Search Engine, but we often inherit a website that has already been penalised or is in Google’s sandbox.
+At Falkon Digital, we avoid any SEO practices that will cause a site to be penalised by Google or any other Search Engine, but we often inherit a website that has already been penalised or is in Google’s sandbox.

-Many SEO’s argue that the Google sandbox does not exist, but for the sake of argument, in this article we will assume that it does.
-Even if it does not officially exist the symtoms of a sandbox is very common, the site gets cached but not indexed for months and months, then all of a sudden, for seemingly no reason it appears again.
+Many SEO’s argue that the Google sandbox does not exist, but for the sake of argument, in this article, we will assume that it does.
+Even if it does not officially exist, the symptoms of a sandbox are very common, the site gets cached but not indexed for months and months, then all of a sudden, for seemingly no reason it appears again.

 The Google sandbox phenomena is most common in brand new sites, but can also happen to older sites -which I will explain later-it is different to a Google penalty.

 There are 2 common understandings of the Google sandbox:

 1. Google Sandbox can be the period of time a new site takes before earning trust in Google’s eyes, during this period Google does not index the site in it’s SERP’s.

 A new website that has just been launched will be hard to find straight away, although if the site is built to be accessible with clean code it will be indexed in a few weeks, sometimes a few days.
 Unless the site is in a niche area it is unlikely that it will be ranked at the top of the SERP’s for some time as will need to gain trust.